Aryan0826/Aryan0826/README.md

 - **Cooked — Game Jam Project (Nov 2024)**
   Collaborated with a team of five to design and develop a 2D cooking-themed game using Godot and GDScript within 48 hours.
 Won the *People’s Choice Award* for engaging gameplay and creativity.

 ---

-## 💼 Work Experience

-- **Course Instructor (Part-time) — UCMAS (July 2025 – Present)**
-  Deliver certified abacus and mental math training to children aged 5–13, guiding them from physical bead manipulation to rapid mental calculations.
-Part of a global program with 6,000+ centers in 80 countries.

----

-## 🤝 Volunteer Experience

-- **Tech Committee — Computer Science Students’ Association (2024 – Present)**
-  Contributed to maintaining and enhancing the CSSA website and event-management tools.
-Assisted with technical planning and implementation of student-focused initiatives.

-- **Volunteer — Apar Foundation (Jan 2022 – July 2023)**
-  Supported rural development programs in Uganda, administering polio vaccines to 300+ children, distributing school supplies to 450+ children, and assisting in borewell construction during health camps.

----